When does a side hustle become a business that you have to pay tax for?

 Note: If you pay Capital Gains Tax when you sell an item, you won’t also have to pay Income Tax on it.

-The only change is for ‘online marketplaces’, which HMRC defines as “any digital platform that handles and enables the sale of goods and services from individuals and/or businesses to customers”.
-From 1st January 2024, platforms have to collect seller income, to be ready to share with HMRC by 31st January 2025.
-This includes platforms like eBay and Vinted, as well as food delivery, taxi services and short-term accommodation.
+Since 2024, ‘online marketplaces’ have had to collect seller income and share this with HMRC.
+These are defined as “any digital platform that handles and enables the sale of goods and services from individuals and/or businesses to customers”.
+Think eBay, Vinted and Etsy, as well as food delivery, taxi services and short-term accommodation.

-How to keep on top of your side hustle’s finances
+How to keep on top of your side hustle finances

 If you have a growing side hustle, you might want to consider getting a business bank account to keep better track of your income.

-A business account can give you extra tools to support your success, including getting FreeAgent’s accounting software for free with NatWest, Royal Bank of Scotland, Ulster Bank and Mettle business bank accounts (optional add-ons may be chargeable).
+A business account can give you extra tools to support your success, including getting FreeAgent’s accounting software for free with NatWest, Royal Bank of Scotland, Ulster Bank and Mettle business bank accounts.

 As well as helping you track income and costs, FreeAgent calculates how much tax you owe and automatically fills out parts of your Self Assessment return.
 Try a 30-day free trial and find out how easy filing your tax return can be.